 Recently, researchers have realized a new method of electron dynamics control for ultrafast laser micro/nano fabrication.
-For the first time, the localized transient electron dynamics can be actively controlled to manipulate material properties, which greatly enhances the efficiency, quality, uniformity and precision of laser fabrication.
+For the first time, the localized transient electron dynamics can be actively

 This research was conducted by the group of Professor Lan Jiang from Beijing Institute of Technology, in cooperation with Professor Tian-Hong Cui from the University of Minnesota, and Professor Yongfeng Lu from the University of Nebraska-Lincoln.
 Their research results were recently reviewed in Light: Science and Applications.